Liquidity refers to the ease at which assets can be converted into cash.

 - As asset is said to be illiquid if it is difficult to buy and sell.
 For example, a house is a very illiquid asset because to sell a house requires considerable time and expense.
 By the time you have found a buyer, the price of a house may have changed considerably – especially during boom and busts.

 The importance of liquidity

 For example, if you put money in a current account, you have instantaneous access, but interest rates tend to be low.
-If you put money in a time deposit account, you have to give the bank a 7 day or 30 day advance warning you need the money.
+If you put money in a time deposit account, you have to give the bank a seven day or 30-day advance warning you need the money.
 This makes your savings more illiquid, but the bank compensates by paying a higher interest rate.

 A low liquidity ratio means a firm has a shortage of liquid assets and may struggle to meet short-term debt obligations.

 A bank may be required to keep a certain percentage of its assets in the form of liquid assets.
 It is the fraction of customer deposits held in cash reserves.

 Cash reserves are not profitable.
 If a bank lends deposits to other customers, it can charge interest and make more profit.
 But bank loans are highly illiquid because the bank cannot immediately ask for the loan back.

 A problem of the credit crisis is that banks had a very low cash-reserve ratio.
 This led to a liquidity crisis when banks couldn’t raise sufficient funds on short-term money markets.

 Sometimes firms or governments may find they face a liquidity crisis – even though fundamentally they have a decent financial position.

 For example, a firm may, in theory, be profitable – its revenue is greater than its costs.
 However, if the firm has not received its income due – because of later payers, it can find itself with a cash-flow problem.
 It doesn’t have enough income to meet current bills.
 This is a liquidity problem.
 Given time, it could sell assets and collect late payments.
 But in the short-term, it lacks liquidity.